 But first, how do we explain advent to toddlers?
 I’m glad you asked!

 How Do You Explain Advent to Toddlers?

 Advent is the time before Christmas (4 weeks) that we prepare to celebrate the birth of Jesus!
-We do this by praying, participating in advent activities, and make sure we keep on focus on CHRIST at Christmas. 🙂
+We do this by praying, participating in advent activities, and making sure we keep on focusing on CHRIST at Christmas. 🙂

 Advent starts on December 1st and ends on Christmas Eve.
 You can explain this to your child by talking about how each day that goes by counts down the days until Christmas!